Can meditation help you feel less pain?

 Taken together, these findings suggest that meditation may work in two ways.
 First, by allowing patients to better focus on neutral stimuli like their breath, meditation helps patients reduce the importance of painful stimuli.
 Second, by focusing on the present moment and reducing the expectation of future events, meditation may help patients reduce the anticipation of pain.

 In general, I think research is stronger when it measures real phenomena in the brain – not just self-reports.
 From that perspective, this experiment is a good start.

 However, this particular study is limited because the sample size was so small and because it wasn’t randomized and controlled.
 Without these methodological improvements, we don’t necessarily know that the meditation training in particular helped change the way patients’ brains worked.

-And if you want to learn more ways that brain science can transform health, be sure to check out our best-ever price on the 2012 New Brain Science webinar series.
+And if you want to learn more ways that brain science can transform health, be sure to check out our Brain Science webinar series.